-Teleconferencing is a telecommunication tool that allows several individuals to communicate or share information with one another through phone, video, or other audio visual equipment.
+Teleconferencing is a telecommunication tool that allows several individuals to communicate or share information with one another through phone or other audio equipment.
 Teleconferencing allows a user to disseminate information simultaneously to employees, the mass public, or other groups of individuals.

 Teleconferencing can be used in large companies to communicate a company’s quarterly financial or business status.
 Additionally, the tool is used for online training, web meeting, sales meetings, project meetings, e-learning, web conferencing, training seminars, or informational seminars when it is not cost effective for individuals from several locations to meet in one location.

 Modern day corporations have offices in many regions of the world.
 These offices boost work productivity and increase their customer base by creating a global presence.
 However, a global presence can create a challenge for project collaboration when communicating between the various locations.

 Teleconferencing is almost essential in a modern business environment.
 Similar to the benefits of webinar and online meeting software, teleconferencing saves companies travel time and expenses by allowing businesses to communicate with their employees and customers without the travel.
 This tool provides businesses an effective method to disseminate information quickly.
 Furthermore, it does not require advanced technical knowledge to use the tool.
 If the individual can complete a telephone call, then the individual can also manage a teleconference.

 Teleconferencing is similar to 3-way calling, but for more than three individuals.
 When three or more individuals are engaged in an online meeting, the moderator will solicit a third party vendor to set up a number that each participant of the meeting can call.
 Several companies, provide such teleconferencing services.